cdixi001/ucr-cs100/textbook/tools/bash/iopiping/README.md

 ```
 ls | grep cpp
 ```
-This command takes the ouput of `ls` and feeds it to `grep cpp`. `ls` will list all the files in the current directory and of thsoe files, grep will only display the ones that contain "cpp".
+This command takes the ouput of `ls` and feeds it (technically pipes it) to `grep cpp`.
+`ls` lists all the files in the current directory and of those files, grep will only display the ones that contain "cpp".

 ```
 output goes here